Battle of the Bzura

-The Battle of the Bzura (or the Battle of Kutno) was the largest Polish counter-attack of the German invasion of Poland and was fought from 9 to 19 September.
+The Battle of the Bzura (or the Battle of Kutno) was the largest battle of the German invasion of Poland and was fought from 9 to 19 September 1939.
+It was a Polish counter-attack against the Germans.

 The battle took place west of Warsaw, near the Bzura River.
-It began as a Polish counter-offensive, which gained initial success, but the Germans outflanked the Polish forces with a concentrated counter-attack.
-That weakened Polish forces and the Poznań and Pomorze Armies were destroyed.
-Western Poland was now under German occupation.
+It began as a Polish counter-offensive and met some initial success, but it faltered as the Germans ultimately outflanked the Polish forces with a concentrated counter-attack, which significantly weakened the Polish forces and resulted in the destruction of the Poznań and Pomorze Armies.
+The conclusion of the battle marked the completion of the German occupation of Western Poland.

 The battle has been described as "the bloodiest and most bitter battle of the entire Polish campaign".
 Winston Churchill called the battle an "ever-glorious struggle".